1046prt/rajxprakash/src/content/blog/get-started-with-nextjs.md

 }
 ```

+Both approaches work great – Tailwind is faster for prototyping, CSS modules give you more control.

-### 8. Create an API Route
+### Step 8: Create Your First API Endpoint

-One of Next.js's coolest features is built-in API routes.
-Let's create one:
+Here's where Next.js gets really cool – you can create backend APIs in the same project as your frontend!
+Let's make a simple API:

-- Go to `src/app/api/`
+1. Go to `src/app/api/`
-- Create a folder called `hello`
+2. Create a folder called `hello`
-- Inside, create `route.ts`:
+3. Inside that folder, create a file called `route.ts`
+4. Add this code:

 ```tsx
 import { NextResponse } from 'next/server';